 A SURPRISING DESTINATION

-BOOK DIRECTLY WITH US TO RECEIVE GREAT BENEFITS
+BOOK DIRECTLY WITH US AND GET SPECIAL BENEFITS

-Declared an Artistic Monument in 1998, the twin houses were built for Diego Rivera in 1931 by the young architect and friend of the couple, Juan O’Gorman.
-It was one of the first functionalist constructions in Latin America, incorporating the Mexican organic style in a very natural way.
-It is dedicated to preserving the memory of the muralist painter and his wife; as well as to the study and analysis of his artistic generation.
+Declared artistic monument in 1998, the twin houses, were built in 1931 by the young architect and friend of the couple Juan O´Gorman at the request of Diego Rivera.
+It was one of the first functionalist constructions in Latin America, incorporating in a very natural manner the Mexican organic style.
+It is dedicated to preserve the muralist and his wife’s memory, as well as to the study and analysis of their artistic generation.

-San Ángel and its heritage are famous for their history, monuments and civil and religious architecture, as well as for their museums, squares, streets and traditional festivals.
-It houses one of the most important popular art markets in the country, as well as a large number of art galleries.
-Since 1856, it has been home to the annual Flower Fair.
-In 1934, San Ángel was declared a “Pueblo Típico Pintoresco” (Picturesque Typical Town).
+San Ángel and its heritage are famous for its history, monuments, and civil and religious architecture; as well as, for their museums, squares, streets, and traditional festivities.
+It holds one of the most important popular art markets in the country, as well as a great number of art galleries.
+Since 1856 is the host of the Feria de las Flores.
+In 1934, San Ángel was granted the Pictures Typical Town declaration.

 Casa del Risco Museum

-This large house is of great historical value, dating back to the 18th century, and is one of the most beautiful in the San Jacinto Plaza.
-The museum has seven rooms with religious and civil Baroque art, religious European art, landscape painting, Costumbrista scenes and portraits of kings and nobles.
-This collection was donated by its former owner.
+It is a mansion with immense historical value which dates back to the 18th century and one of the beauties of Plaza San Jacinto.
+The museum houses seven halls with religious and civil, baroque art, religious European, landscape painting, genre scenes, and portraits of kings and nobles.
+This collection was donated by their former owners.

 San Ángel Market

-The Mercado de Melchor Muzquiz, better known as the San Ángel Market, is one of the most traditional in Mexico City.
-For 50 years, the market was little more than a place to buy products and groceries.
-It was remodeled in 2008 with a mural by Ariosto Otero, which portrays the history of commerce and includes the faces of important figures who have contributed to Mexico’s modern culture.
+The Melchor Muzquiz Market (Mercado de Melchor Muzquiz), better known as Mercado de San Ángel, is one of the most traditional markets in Mexico City.
+For 50 years, the market was nothing more than a place to buy products and groceries.
+It was renovated in 2008 with a mural made by Ariosto Otero, portraying the history of commerce and includes faces of characters that have contributed to the current culture of Mexico.